330 Ridout Street North London Ontario

 8 Try not to leave the condominium empty.

-9 Deadlines can be a serious detriment
+9 Deadlines can be a severe detriment

 Don’t try to sell by a specific date.
 Deadlines can add real pressure on you and even harm your negotiating strength.